yugisu/jazzguar/docs/ROADMAP.md

 - [ ] Implement advanced search
 - [ ] Improve the UI
 - [ ] Explore other image tagging options ?
+- [ ] P1: Add logging to backend and frontend logic

 ## Post-MVP